nathan-wick/sprost/README.md

 - Click: New pull request
 - Under the Base dropdown menu, select the Dev branch
 - Under the Compare dropdown menu, select the branch you've been working on
-- Double check that the changes shown look correct
+- Double check the changes shown look correct
-  - If the changes shown do not look correct, please correct the changes before submitting the pull request
+  - If the changes shown do not look correct, please correct the changes and repeat the previous instructions before creating a pull request
 - Click: Create pull request
 - Enter a title and description for the changes you've made
 - Within the description, mention the issue the pull request closes